 What Other Costs Can My Financial Aid Award Cover?

-Swarthmore’s financial aid awards may cover more than the billed costs of attendance (tuition, room, board, and student activity fee).
+Swarthmore’s financial aid awards may cover more than the billed costs of attendance (tuition, housing, food, and student activity fee).

 Note: Most study-abroad programs do not offer campus work opportunities, so you may wish to borrow additional funds to make up for the semester of work aid where you will be abroad or off campus.
 Let us know if this applies to your situation.